 3. Procedural and administrative notes

-a.
-The Head of Security Services of the University retains overall responsibility for the system and delegates the day to day management to the Security Manager and Security Technical Support Officer.

 b.
+The Head of Security Services of the University retains responsibility for the system and delegates the day to day management to the Security Manager and Security Technical Support Officer.

-The Police may make application for the data which will only be released upon receipt of the relevant Data Protection form.
+c.
+The Police may make application for the data which will only be released upon receipt of the relevant GDPR form.

 a.
-Data can only be viewed by a limited number of persons on dedicated computers with access to the xPLAN V9 software via the Library departmental file directory.
-All the computers are password protected and the software itself is also password protected.
-The computers are located in:
+Data can only be viewed by a limited number of persons with access to the xPLAN V9 software via the Library departmental file directory.
+The software is password protected.

 - Library systems staff x 2 for maintenance purposes

-- certain members of BUCS staff for maintenance purposes
+- certain members of Computing Services staff for maintenance purposes

-c.
-The University is committed to complying with the requirements of the Data Protection Act 1998 (DPA) and will operate the system in accordance with the eight data protection principles.
-The University will include the Access Control system in the University's data protection notification.
+e.
+The University is committed to complying with the requirements of the GDPR and will operate the system in accordance with the seven GDPR principles.
+The University will include the Access Control system in the University's GDPR notification.
 The Head of Security Services will be responsible for ensuring that the notification covers the purposes for which the system is used.

-d.
-The standards, which must be met if the requirements of the Data Protection Act 1998 are to be satisfied, are based on the eight data protection principles which are:

-e.
-All members of staff involved in operating the system will be made aware of the objectives of the scheme as set out in paragraph 2 of this Code and will be permitted only to use the system to achieve those objectives.

 f.
+The standards, which must be met if the requirements of the GDPR are to be satisfied, are based on the seven GDPR principles which are:

+g.
+All members of staff involved in operating the system will be made aware of the objectives of the scheme as set out in section 2 of this Code and will be permitted only to use the system to achieve those objectives.

-The University recognises the importance of strict guidelines in relation to access to and disclosure of data and all members of staff should be aware of the restrictions relating to this which are set out in this Code and to the rights of individuals under the Data Protection Act.
+h.
+The University recognises the importance of strict guidelines in relation to access to and disclosure of data and all members of staff should be aware of the restrictions relating to this which are set out in this Code and to the rights of individuals under the GDPR.

 a.
 It will be the responsibility of the Head of Security Services or in their absence his/her deputy to:

-- Be responsible for compliance with the Data Protection Act.
+- Be responsible for compliance with the GDPR.

 - Take responsibility for control of the data and make decisions on how these can be used.